 It's a little sweet, a little spicy, a little sour, and a little salty, all in one mouthful.
 Perfectly balanced flavours make this an upscale chicken and rice dish.
 It's fancy enough for a dinner party when served with Thai Coconut Rice, but easy enough for a weeknight meal.

-- cubed fruit from 3 ripe mangoes Use 2 mangoes in the sauce, reserve 1 for garnish.
+- 3 mangoes, cubed.
+Use 2 in the sauce, reserve 1 for garnish.

 - 1 tbsp rice vinegar OR white or apple cider vinegar